-VI: Study of Specific Diagnostic Categories (The individual professor will choose the specific disorders to study that are representative of this category.)
+VI: Study of Specific Diagnostic Categories (The order of study may differ based on the professor's selections.
+The individual professor will choose the specific disorders to study that are representative of each category.)

-A. Neurodevelopmental Disorders and Neurocognitive Disorders
+A. Schizophrenia Spectrum Disorders, Depressive and Bipolar Disorders Schizophrenia